Meg Onli

-Meg Onli (born December 12, 1983) is an African-American art curator and writer.
-She is currently the Andrea B. Laporte Associate Curator at the Institute of Contemporary Art in Philadelphia, Pennsylvania.
+Meg Onli (born December 12, 1983) is an African-American art curator and writer who has held curatorial roles at the Whitney Museum of American Art and Philadelphia's Institute of Contemporary Art.
 Her curatorial work primarily revolves around the black experience, language, and constructions of power and space.
 Her writing has been published in Art21, Daily Serving, and Art Papers.
-In September 2022 it was announced that Onli would co-curate the 2024 Whitney Biennial with Chrissie Iles.
+In September 2022, it was announced that Onli would co-curate the 2024 Whitney Biennial with Chrissie Iles.

 Education

 Meg Onli, was born on December 12, 1983, and raised in Los Angeles, California.
 She received her Bachelor of Fine Arts with an emphasis in photography and a minor in Art History at School of the Art Institute of Chicago in 2008.
 She later participated in the AICA Art Writing Workshop in 2012 and received her master's degree in art history from the Courtauld Institute of Art in 2014.

 Early work

 From 2006 to 2010, Onli was the associate producer of the Chicago-based art and culture podcast and blog "Bad at Sports," an online blog and podcast where writers and artists discuss different contemporary artists, exhibitions, and artworks that shape the present and future of art.

 In 2010, Onli founded the "Black Visual Archive" which was a collection of online documents and reviews of contemporary black and post-black visual culture based in Chicago, IL.
 The archive consisted of articles, reviews, and interviews that surveyed the works of Chicago-based artists such as Kerry James Marshall, Theaster Gates, etc., and hosted a collection of writings that discussed the work of black artists and cultural workers throughout history.

 Onli later served as the Program Coordinator at the Graham Foundation for Advanced Studies in the Fine Arts located in Chicago, IL.
 At the Graham Foundation, she assisted in the showcasing of the “Architecture of Independence: African Modernism” at the Graham Foundation space.
 Originated by the Vitra Design Museum and curated by Manuel Herz, "Architecture of Independence: African Modernism” was an exploration of the complex history and legacy of modernist architecture in sub-Saharan Africa during the 1960s and 1970s.
 At the Graham Foundation, Onli also assisted in the showcasing of the first “Barbara Kasten: Stages” project installation (2016-2017).
 Originated and curated by Curator Alex Klein, the “Barbara Kasten: Stages” project exhibition showcased Barbara Kasten's five-decade engagement with abstraction, light, and architectural form.